 There’s a newcomer to The Breakfast club and it’s one that I’m completely obsessed with – Waffles.
 Popular in the 80’s as a diner special that came with soft-scoop vanilla ice cream and squeezy bottles of neon coloured sauces.
-With unusual combinations like Matcha green tea, pumpkin pie and even Spanish-style churros, the waffle is back!
-Today we’re talking savoury.
-Cheesy vegetables waffles.
-And for those who can’t imagine breakfast without bacon and eggs, we’ve got that covered too.
+With unusual combinations like Matcha and pumpkin pie, the waffle is back!
+Today we’re all about these Cheesy vegetables waffles.
+And for bacon and egg fans, there’s that too.

 As a food blogger, I’m always on the look-out for new ingredients and interesting products.
 Invariably these items end up in my shopping trolley.
 Although I’m not always sure what I’m going to do with them, I’m optimistic they’ll turn into something delicious.
 There are however a couple of odd condiments that are more successful as kitchen ornaments.
 And then, there are some so good they become kitchen staples!
 Like spaghetti vegetables.
 Ever since Tim Noakes endorsed zucchini and butternut as mainstays to the LCHF diet, spaghetti veg has become a firm favourite in many South African households.